 Because the costs to deliver shelter to our current building code standards are at the top end of affordability, building to extend the lifespan of these residences – like installing a metal roof, high-performance windows, composite decking, superinsulation, sustainable materials, and green building practices – are ultimately left to the homeowner to initiate and complete.
 And while I believe we need to take a hard look at what we build in the context of our Climate Crisis & Risk Assessment, I don’t want to argue that it’s necessary to build for a longer period of time, because what’s fashionable in housing is always evolving (as you’ll soon see), and our collective need for shelter is ever-changing.
 For example, I can’t imagine Torontonians in the 1960s ever envisioned the two-storey commercial / residential buildings or big box stores that line Danforth Avenue from Greenwood to Victoria Park would be slated for several thousand mid-rise and high-density dwellings in the 2020s – some as tall as 55 storeys – to meet Toronto’s housing crisis.
 After all, Crescent Town at Victoria Park & Danforth Avenue wasn’t even completed until 1971.
 If you’re interested in learning how this main street arterial road is being transformed, here’s my post that explains Why I Believe More Condominiums On The Danforth Is Good.

-I would be remiss if I didn’t mention that these often historically-designated dwellings were also built for the well-heeled rather than the working class, though there were many poor sister copies built by the aspiring but less affluent.
-If you didn’t have pots of money you could purchase a pared-down version.
+I would be remiss if I didn’t mention that these often historically designated dwellings were also built for the well-heeled rather than the working class, though many poor sister copies were built by the aspiring but less affluent.
+If you didn’t have pots of money, you could purchase a pared-down version.
 For example, instead of the entire dwelling having double-brick construction the front facade might have a brick veneer while the side and rear elevations were covered in wood plank and tar paper, the hand-carved spindle gingerbread fretwork might be replaced with frieze boards, and the elaborate faceted glass jewel and bevel pieces in the stained glass windows of the merchant class would have simpler patterns and less embellishment.
 Alternatively, if that was still too rich for you, you could buy a row house or an Ontario Gothic Revival Cottage.

 The Lifecycle Of Neighbourhoods

-No story illustrates it better than a piece I wrote back in 2015 called A $15 Million Mansion In Toronto’s Tony Forest Hill that I posted on my student mentorship site called Canadian Real Estate.
+No story illustrates it better than a piece I wrote back in 2015 called “A $15 Million Mansion In Toronto’s Tony Forest Hill,” which I posted on my student mentorship site, Canadian Real Estate.
 Housing & Home.
-It shares the history of Forest Hill, a prestigious Toronto neighbourhood developed in the 1930s for wealthy Jews, and the sale of a $4,000,000 residence in 2010 that was purchased as a ‘tear down’, from which its ashes emerged a new mansion five years later that subsequently listed for $15,000,000 and sold for $13,000,000.
-In many ways, the impact of this sale was significant, both for the once high-status movers and shakers of the Jewish community suddenly finding themselves demoted to occupying the ‘tear downs next door’ and for the impact it had on property values throughout the central core.
+It shares the history of Forest Hill, a prestigious Toronto neighbourhood developed in the 1930s for wealthy Jews, and the sale of a $4,000,000 residence in 2010 that was purchased as a ‘tear down’, from which its ashes emerged a new mansion five years later that subsequently was listed for $15,000,000 and sold for $13,000,000.
+In many ways, the impact of this sale was significant, both for the once high-status movers and shakers of the Jewish community, suddenly finding themselves demoted to occupying the ‘tear-downs next door’, and for the impact it had on property values throughout the central core.
 Imagine throwing a stone into a pond and watching the water ripple from where it lands.
-The sale of that $13,000,000 mansion had the same effect, such that long-standing working-class neighborhoods like Oakwood Village to the west saw property values skyrocket.
+The sale of that $13,000,000 mansion had the same effect, with long-standing working-class neighbourhoods like Oakwood Village to the west seeing property values skyrocket.
 In 2015, the average sale price of a dwelling was $684,090, with the most expensive sale clocking in at $1,399,000.
-Just 7 years later Oakwood Village had Ten New Builds Sell For Up To $3,025,000!
+Just 7 years later, Oakwood Village had Ten New Builds Sell For Up To $3,025,000!

 From Rich, To Richer In Bridle Path and St Andrews-Windfields!

-We were astonished, in part because if a neighbourhood doesn’t stipulate any urban design guidelines, which is common in Toronto, decades later what was once a collection of dwellings in a similar aesthetic evolves into an eclectic pastiche of architectural styles that Disneyfies the pomp and circumstance of status.
-Sometimes it’s well-executed and sometimes it’s McMansion Hell!
+We were astonished, in part because if a neighbourhood doesn’t stipulate any urban design guidelines, which is common in Toronto, decades later, what was once a collection of dwellings in a similar aesthetic evolves into an eclectic pastiche of architectural styles that Disneyfies the pomp and circumstance of status.
+Sometimes it’s well-executed, and sometimes it’s McMansion Hell!

 So here’s a taste with 7 sales we thought we’d share with you, with the photos and information taken from the Multiple Listings Service.